foundation/foundation-emails/docs/pages/tips-tricks.md

 description: We've put together some Responsive Emails Tips &amp; Tricks that will help you navigate the mine field that is coding HTML emails.
 ---

 Coding responsive emails can be a real pain.
 This guide will help you through some of the the most common issues you'd face.
+It's a living document and will be updated periodically.

 ## Why Foundation for Emails

+Foundation for Emails, especially with Inky, help abstract away much of the pain of HTML email development.
+It's more than responsive templates you can use.

 ## Need to know